ethan-laughlin/AWS-SageMaker-Deployment/README.md

 Web Application complete with a RNN trained for Sentiment Analysis and Web API built, trained, and deployed through AWS SageMaker.
 Final Udacity Deep Learning Nanodegree project.

-# User Function
+# Project Overview
-The application provides a sentiment analysis solution for users - trained on the [IMDb Dataset](http://ai.stanford.edu/~amaas/data/sentiment/).
+This project provides a sentiment analysis web application for users - trained on the [IMDb Dataset](http://ai.stanford.edu/~amaas/data/sentiment/).
+The project was built, trained, and deployed through Amazon's Web Services including: SageMaker, API GateWay, and Lambda Functions.
 > Maas, Andrew L., et al. [Learning Word Vectors for Sentiment Analysis](http://ai.stanford.edu/~amaas/data/sentiment/).
 In _Proceedings of the 49th Annual Meeting of the Association for Computational Linguistics: Human Language Technologies_.
 Association for Computational Linguistics, 2011.

+## User Interaction
-Users input a review or sentence of his or her choosing into the web application and will receive whether or not the input's sentiment is Good or Bad.
+Users input a review or sentence of his or her choosing into the web application, clicks Submit, and will receive the review's predicted sentiment of Good or Bad.

 # High-Level Data Flow
 1. User inputs Review into Web App